Sending and Receiving Biologicals

 A official Pathogen Transfer Letter is no longer required from PHAC or the division of CFIA that manages terrestrial animal pathogens.
 The University Biological Safety Officers of Canada have collectively created a form to use for domestic transfer of biologicals.
 The form is found here.
 You are also required to inform the Biosafety Officer prior to sending or receiving a biohazard within Canada.
 This is a requirement of the Human Pathogens and Toxins Regulations.

 If you wish to domestically transfer an aquatic animal pathogen, or a plant pest that has an import permit associated with it, check the restrictions on that import permit first to determine if goverment approval is required.
-If so, contact the Biosafety Office to initiate the documents.
+If so, contact the Research Program Administrator (link on left) to initiate the documents.